chenstrace/pycharm-cli/README.md

 ## Feature

 - Worker-Friendly
+  - Send and receive messages in your familiar editor or IDE, such as Sublime, Visual Studio Code, PyCharm, etc., just like you do while working.
   - Efficiently use WeChat without needing to install the WeChat client.
   - Avoid challenges from your boss about spending too much work time chatting on WeChat.
   - Display the number of unread messages in the notification bar